m-lab/website/_posts/blog/2016-05-25-traffic-microbursts-and-their-effect-on-internet-measurement.md

 A full accounting can be found in our incident report available here:

 [Traffic Microbursts and their Effect on Internet Measurement (PDF)]({{ site.baseurl }}/publications/SwitchDiscardNotice-Final-20160525.pdf){:.download-link .paper-download target="_blank"}

+## Update, November 2016

+Following the remediation methods described above, M-Lab NDT and Sidestream data are now marked in BigQuery.
+Our [data documentation]({{ site.baseurl }}/data) will be updated shortly, but in summary, a new field was added to our schema called "blacklist_flags", and provides a means of easily querying for affected or unaffected tests mentioned in the above incident.
+No future problems are anticipated, but the new field has been designed to signal any possible future events worth considering in our data.